Shatavadhani Ganesh: Childhood and education

-Ganesh was born on 4 December 1962, in Kolar, Karnataka, to R. Shankar Narayan Aiyar and K. V. Alamelamma.
-Ganesh picked up Tamil, Kannada and Telugu from his environment as a child.
+Ganesh was born on 4 December 1962 in a brahmin family, in Kolar, Karnataka, to R. Shankar Narayan Aiyar and K. V. Alamelamma.
+Ganesh picked up Kannada, Telugu and Tamil from his environment as a child.
 Also in his childhood, he read Sanskrit and Kannada literature and was writing poetry at the age of sixteen.
 He learned English at school, and he later learned several other languages like Prakrit, Pali, Tamil, Hindi, Marathi, Greek, Latin and Italian.
 He has a B.E. degree in mechanical engineering from UVCE, an MSc (Engineering) degree in metallurgy from IISc, pursued research in materials science and metallurgy, has an MA degree in Sanskrit, and a D. Litt in Kannada, which was awarded by Hampi University for his thesis on the art of Avadhana in Kannada.

 Avadhana

 Ganesh is well known for his performances of avadhana, in which he composes extempore solutions in metrical verse to problems posed in parallel by the pṛcchakas on stage, satisfying the constraints imposed by them, while simultaneously dealing with interruptions designed to break his concentration.
 The performance tests poetic skill, creativity, memory, concentration, scholarship, and wit.
 The main variants are the Aṣṭāvadhāna (eight pṛcchakas) and Śatāvadhāna (hundred pṛcchakas), both of which he performs.

 Although there are records of Bellave Narahari Sastry performing avadhana in Kannada during 1933–36 (having learnt it from Telugu's Pisupati Chidambara Shastri), there was no living tradition of avadhana in Kannada when Ganesh took it up; thus he is credited with reviving avadhana in Kannada.
 In 1981, after seeing an avadhana performance for the first time, by Lepakshi Medavaram Mallikarjuna Sharma, he tried one himself in front of his friends.
-He performed 13 astavadhana between 1981–1987.
+He performed 13 astavadhana between 1981 and 1987.
 In 1987, he gave a major astavadhana performance at Kolar in the centenary year of D. V. Gundappa, where thousands of people and several learned persons assembled.
 His 100th and 200th astavadhanas were also performed at Kolar, his native place.
 His astavadhanas became very popular and he gave hundreds of performances, some of which were viewed by people even in pouring rain.
 He has performed avadhanas using eight languages, including Sanskrit, Kannada and Telugu.
 He is also credited with introducing chitrakavya into avadhana, previously considered impossible to do in an avadhana.
 He has given more than 20 avadhana performances in American and European countries.

 He performed his first Shatavadhana at Bharatiya Vidya Bhavan, Bangalore on 15 December 1991.
 He did another one 15 days later, then one each again in 1992 and 1993, with his fifth, the first to be done entirely in Kannada, in 2012.